clemenssielaff/notf/pynotf/pynotf/logic.md

 * When you add another qualifier (like "Value"), you end up with "ObservableValue" and "ValueObserver".
 Or "ValuedObservable" and "ValueObserver" if you want to keep the "Value" part up front.
 Both solutions are inferior to "ValueEmitter" and "ValueReceiver", two words that look distinct from each other and do not require grammatical artistry to make sense.
 * Lastly, with "Observable" and "Observer", there is only one verb you can use to describe what they are doing: "to observe" / "to being observed" (because what else can they do?).
 This leads to incomprehensible sentences like: "All Observables contain weak references to each Observer that observes them, each Observer can observe multiple Observables while each Observables can be observed by multiple Observers".
 The same sentence using the terms Emitter and Receiver: "All Emitters contain weak references to each Receiver they emit to, each Receiver can connect to multiple Emitters while each Emitter can emit to multiple Receivers".
 It's not great prose either way, but at least the second version doesn't make me want to change my profession.

-### Switches and Operations
+### Operators

-A Switch is Receiver/Emitter that applies a sequence of Operations to an input value before emitting it (see https://en.wikipedia.org/wiki/Switch).
-If any Operation throws an exception, the Switch will fail as a whole.
-Operations are not able to complete the Switch, other than through failure.
+An Operator is Receiver/Emitter that, generally speaking, maps an input value to an output value of the same or a different type (see https://en.wikipedia.org/wiki/Operator_(mathematics)).

-Not every input is guaranteed to produce an output as Operations are free to store or ignore input values.
-If an Operation returns a value, it is passed on to the next Operation and if the Operation was the last one in the sequence, its return value is emitted by the Switch.
+Not every input is guaranteed to produce an output as Operators are free to store or ignore input values.
+The user-defined code within an Operator takes a Signal and returns a variant of [Value, COMPLETED, Exception], which map to the three emission functions.
+If the user-defined code returns COMPLETED or an exception, the Emitter superclass will complete or fail respectively.
-<br> If any Operation does not return a value (returns None), the following Operations are not called and the Switch does not emit anything.

-Side question: do we even need user-defined code in Switches?
-Can't we just provide all the Switches that the user needs?
+Side question: do we even need user-defined code in Operators?
+Can't we just provide all the Operators that the user needs?
 Well, the reactivex libraries seem to think so.
-At the time of this writing, its [documentation](http://reactivex.io/documentation/operators.html#alphabetical) lists 70 reactive components.
+At the time of this writing, its [documentation](http://reactivex.io/documentation/operators.html#alphabetical) lists around 70 reactive components.
 But we would instead like our built-ins to be as minimal as possible.
-Sure, you can put a standard library on top and that can contain all the Switches you could think of, but you could also write your entire UI without the standard library and program all of your switches yourself.
-So we *do* want user-defined code in our Switches.
+Sure, you can put a standard library on top and that can contain all the Operators you could think of, but you could also write your entire UI without the standard library and program all of your Operators yourself.
+So we *do* want user-defined code in our Operators.

+### Slots

+Slots are Receivers that have an associated node and than forward their received Signal to a method of a Node subclass.
+Which method that is depends on the state of the Node.

 ## Cycles in the Circuit

 We started out with the assumption that the Circuit must not contain any cycles, meaning that the path that a Signal takes through the Circuit must never fold back onto itself.
-This is a safe requirement to make, since Switches contain user-defined code that may not be reentrant.
+This is a safe requirement to make, since Emitters (either directly or through Operators or Slot callbacks) may contain user-defined code that may not be reentrant.
 It also rules out the possibility of the Signal cycling endlessly through the same loop, crashing the whole system.
 Lastly, it is also easy to prove that a graph does not contain cycles, which made the rule enforceable at runtime.
-<br>So why didn't we just leave it at that?
+<br> So why didn't we just leave it at that?

-First, we noted that reentrancy would not be a problem because by the time an Switch emits a new Signal, all of the user-defined code has already completed.
-And the emission in turn does not require access to any of the Switches (user-defined) state that might change in a situation where the user-defined code is executed while the emission is still running.
+First, we noted that reentrancy would not be a problem because by the time an Emitter emits a new Signal, all of the user-defined code has already completed.
+And the emission in turn does not require access to any of the user-defined state that might change in a situation where the user-defined code is executed while the emission is still running.

 Next, it occurred to us that it was in fact possible to create create cyclic graphs that would never get stuck in an infinite loop because of the way their user-defined code would work.
-For example, a Switch that keeps two Receivers and emits the first value it receives to the first only and the second to the second only.
+For example, an Emitter that keeps two Receivers and emits the first value it receives to the first only and the second to the second only.
 If the circle was through the first Receiver but not through the second, the Logic as a whole would still work fine.

-On the flip-side, the same user-defined code also makes it impossible to sort the elements in a Circuit statically (without executing it) since it might perform different based on the Switches' states.
+On the flip-side, the same user-defined code also makes it impossible to sort the elements in a Circuit statically (without executing it) since it might perform different based on user defined states.
 This meant that while it was still easy enough to prove that a Circuit did not have any cycles (if there was no cyclic connection there can not be a cycle, no matter what code the user writes), it was not possible to prove statically that Circuit *did* have cycles.

 This is where we started considered allowing cycles in the graph, since the only downside was the possibility of endless loops ...though you can do that in every programming language and still people somehow manage.
 An additional advantage of simply allowing cycles was that we did not have to check for them anymore.
 Because even though proving the absence of cycles in a graph is a simple topological sort of the graph, graphs could grow arbitrarily large (although in practice, we expect them to be in the hundreds of elements and rather shallow).
 Plus the fact that the Circuit has the ability to modify itself during event handling meant that we would have to re-check every time a Receiver connected to an Emitter mid-event.
 Quite a bit of overhead to check for something that should not happen anyway.

 Then we realized that you could reliably check for cycles simply by adding an additional flag to each Emitter that is set right before emission starts and cleared immediately afterwards.
 If any Emitter starts emitting and finds its flag already set, we know that we have hit a loop and can throw an exception (which would be picked up by the Emitter upstream, reported and ignored).
 <br> This approach allows for cheap and easy loop-detection that does not require any re-sorting when the Circuit changes.
 It only works at runtime, but then again the Circuit is mutable at runtime anyway, so a static solution would not be very useful.
-<br> Furthermore, it opens up the possibility for restricting reentrant emission to a selected few Switches only.
-Instead of a flag, we would need a flag denoting whether or not this Switch allows reentrancy and a loop counter (or the two folded into one).
+<br> Furthermore, it opens up the possibility for restricting reentrant emission to a selected few Emitters only.
+Instead of a flag, we would need a flag denoting whether or not this Emitter allows reentrancy and a loop counter (or the two folded into one).
 You could then specify a global limit like 1000 and be certain that a true infinite loop would still be caught.
+<br> With all of that, we decided to make all Emitters not reentrant by default (meaning a loop is an immediate error), but leave it to the user to manually mark an Emitter as reentrant, thereby allowing up to GLOBAL_RECURSION_LIMIT loops.

 Note that we still not able to catch all infinite loops.
 Namely those that span more than one Event.
 Let's say that `A` schedules a Signal to be emitted from `B`, which schedules a Signal to be emitted from `C` and `C` then back to `A`.
-This way, every Event (`A`->`B`, `B`->`C` and `C`->`A`) sees every Switch only once an has no way of detecting the cycle.
+This way, every Event (`A`->`B`, `B`->`C` and `C`->`A`) sees every Emitter only once an has no way of detecting the cycle.
 This is what we would call a [livelock](https://en.wikipedia.org/wiki/Deadlock#Livelock).
 <br> Then again, even though this would lead to the event loop spinning 100% of the time, it would not actually lock the system up.
 Since there is nothing we can do to stop the inclined developer to fall down this particular hole and the effects are annoying but not critical, we just leave it at that.
 If a livelock ever turns out to be an actual problem, we are sure you could detect them, maybe using heuristics and a little introspection... but until then any effort spend will not be worth it.